Income Tax Planning for Real Estate Investments

 Travel costs are tricky for real estate.
 Generally, the IRS takes the position that these expenses are not deductible.
 This is true even if the real estate owner keeps detailed mileage logs and records.
 This is because the IRS considers these to be personal expenses.
 The courts may not reach the same conclusion as ordinary and necessary travel expenses are deductible if the real estate activity is a trade or business and the expenses are substantiated.

-Can I Deduct Expenses Paid for By Tenant?
+Can I Deduct Expenses Paid for By the Tenant?

 Expenses that are paid for by the tenant are not deductible by the landlord.
 The landlord can only deduct expenses they actually pay.
 There are nuances here, however.
 For example, rent concessions for the tenant to make repairs may be deductible by the landlord.
 This is true even if the tenant actually pays for the repairs.